hoangttrang/fss_dbt/README.md

 1. Conda
 - Download **Anaconda** from [here](https://www.anaconda.com/download/success) (We download Anaconda instead of conda)
 - env: Python 3.12
+- Make sure PowerShell is properly initialized with Anaconda.
-- When you are done with downloading, check version by opening terminal `python --v`.
-It should display conda version_number
+    - When you are done with downloading, check the version by opening **PowerShell** and running `python --version`.
+It should display the Python version associated with your conda environment.
     - If not working or showing either, check the steps below:
-    - In order to link powershell with anaconda environment;
-    - You need the path that points to your anaconda, it would be something like this `C:\Users\UserName\anaconda3\`
+        - In order to link powershell with anaconda environment, you need to ensure the correct Anaconda paths are added, it would be something like this `C:\Users\UserName\anaconda3\`
-    - Open environment variables from your Windows and add these path above in - this step need help from IT to grant you access to edit environment path
+            - Method 1: Using System Environment Variables (Windows)
+                - Press **Windows + R**, type `sysdm.cpl`, and press **Enter**.
+(You may need admin access.)
+                - In the **System Properties** window, go to the **Advanced** tab and click **Environment Variables** at the bottom.
+                - Under **System variables**, edit the **Path** variable and add the following paths.
                     - `C:\Users\UserName\anaconda3\`
                     - `C:\Users\UserName\anaconda3\Scripts`
                     - `C:\Users\UserName\anaconda3\Library\bin`

-    - Or you can run the following cli in command line: env : Path+ =′′; C : \Users\UserName\anaconda3; C : \Users\UserName\anaconda3\Scripts; C : \Users\ env: Path
-        - there should be 3 above paths.
+                    - ⚠️ If you don’t have permission, you’ll need IT support to grant access to edit system environment variables.
+            - Method 2: Using Command Line
+                - Open PowerShell and run the following command to add the paths `$env:Path += ";C:\Users\<UserName>\anaconda3 C:\Users\<UserName>\anaconda3\Scripts;C:\Users\<UserName>\anaconda3\Library\bin"`

-        - Initialize the hook between Anaconda and Powershell by running `conda init powershell`
+                - Initialize the connection between Anaconda and PowerShell by running `conda init powershell`
     - Restart powershell by opening and closing terminal
-    - Your set up is now ready, reopen powershell on the left you should see `(base) PS:C:\Users...`
+    - Your set up is now ready.
+Re-open PowerShell on the left and you should see `(base) PS:C:\Users...`

 2. git
 - [Git- Downloads](https://git-scm.com/downloads)

 3. pip install
-- This installation would be included when you downloaded anaconda
+- This installation would be included when you downloaded anaconda.

 Notes:
-- You might need to in order to use pip install in powershell instead of using conda evn:
+- To use pip install in PowerShell instead of a conda environment, you may need to run PowerShell as an administrator.
-    - open terminal.
-"Run As Administration"
-        `conda init powershell`
+    - Open PowerShell as Administrator and run `conda init powershell`

 ## Create and activate a python env in conda
 - `conda create --name my_env`